 - There is a B0 map for each subject

 4. Anatomical Data

 FreeSurfer analysis has been run for all 18 subjects

 5. Getting the Data (not necessary for the Boston FreeSurfer Course)

-You can install the freesurfer tutorial data via instructions here.
-Afterwards, you will need to set the TUTORIAL_DATA environment variable.
-In bash:
+You will need to set the TUTORIAL_DATA environment variable.
+In bash, run:

 In tcsh or csh

 You will also need to link the FreeSurfer anatomical subjeccts (data in fsfast-tutorial.subjects) into your $SUBJECTS_DIR.